Navtegh/Optimization-and-Acceleration-of-Real-Time-ToF-Data-Classification/README.md

-# TOF-Material-classification-on-per-pixel-basis
-# README: Optimization and Acceleration of Real-Time ToF Data Classification
+# Optimization and Acceleration of Real-Time ToF Data Classification

 ## Project Overview: